-directly or indirectly connected to traditionally navigable waters and have the potential to affect the chemical physical, and biological integrity of those waters;6 and

-- 7. The "Clean Water Rule" includes protections for streams and tributaries that may be intermittent or ephemeral but that have evidence of water flow such as banks and high water mark and that "contribute directly or indirectly to a traditional navigable water;" and - 8.
-The final "Clean Water Rule" reflects input received during over 400 meetings nationwide and in "over 1 million public comments ... the substantial majority of which supported the rule;" and - 9.
-The EPA estimated that "up to 60 percent of the nation's streams and millions of acres of wetlands lacked clear protection from pollution prior to the Clean Water Rule;9 and - 10.
-According to the EPA, 117 million Americans one in three people got their drinking water from streams that lacked clear protection prior to the Clean Water Rule;10 and - 11.
+- directly or indirectly connected to traditionally navigable waters and have the potential to affect the chemical physical, and biological integrity of those waters; and - 7.
+The 2015 "Clean Water Rule" includes protections for streams and tributaries that may be intermittent or ephemeral but that have evidence of water flow such as banks and high water marks and that "contribute flow directly or indirectly to a traditional navigable water;" and - 8.
+The final 2015 "Clean Water Rule" reflects input received during more than 400 meetings nationwide and in "over 1 million public comments ... the substantial majority of which supported the proposed rule;" and - 9.
+The EPA estimated that "up to 60% of the nation's streams and millions of acres of wetlands lacked clear protection from pollution prior to the Clean Water Rule;9 and - 10.
+According to the EPA, 117 million Americans one in three people got their drinking water from streams that lacked clear protection prior to the Clean Water Rule; and - 11.
 For many decades, Pima County has played an active role in the discussion around the scope of protections under the Clean Water Act, as history has shown that pollutants entering dry riverbeds can contaminate drinking water supplies, and indeed the very origins of the Arizona Department of Environmental Quality can be traced to several prominent water pollution cases in Pima County; and - 12.
 Pima County residents rely on both surface water and groundwater derived from infiltration of runoff, as well as the Colorado River, for their drinking water; and - 13.
-Because the infiltration of water into dry streambeds is one of the primary mechanisms for replenishing the state's aquifers, most local agencies recognize the state and federal interest in regulating discharge of pollutants to streambeds, headwaters and wetlands, even where water is not present year-round; and - 14.
-If Clean Water Act protections are reduced for intermittent and ephemeral waterbodies, the vast majority of Arizona's streams will have no water quality protections whatsoever because the state's programs are dependent on the federal jurisdiction defined by "waters of the U.S."; and because Arizona's legislature has prohibited greater protections than are afforded by the Clean Water Act; and - 15.
-On July 27, 2017, the EPA and the Corps published a proposed rule that would reestablish the definition of "waters of the U.S." that was in place prior to the "Clean
+Because the infiltration of water into dry streambeds is one of the primary mechanisms for replenishing the state's aquifers, we recognize the state and federal interest in regulating discharge of pollutants to streambeds, headwaters and wetlands, even where water is not present year-round; and - 14.
+If Clean Water Act protections are reduced for intermittent and ephemeral waterbodies, the vast majority of Arizona's streams will have no water quality protections whatsoever because the state's programs are dependent on the federal jurisdiction defined by "waters of the U.S."; and because Arizona's legislature has prohibited greater protections than are afforded by the Clean Water Act; and

-6 See 80 Fed.
+&lt;sup>6 See 80 Fed.
 Reg. at 37055.

-7 Id. at 37058.
+&lt;sup>7 Id. at 37058.

-8 Id. at 37057.
+&lt;sup>8 Id. at 37057.

-9 William Yardley, "With new EPA water rule, Obama again takes executive action on environment," Los Angeles Times, May 25, 2015
+&lt;sup>9 William Yardley, "With new EPA water rule, Obama again takes executive action on environment," Los Angeles Times, May 25, 2015

-10 "Clean Water Rule Protects Streams and Wetlands Critical to Public Health, Communities, and Economy," EPA News Release, May 27, 2015.
+10 &quot;Clean Water Rule Protects Streams and Wetlands Critical to Public Health, Communities, and Economy," EPA News Release, May 27, 2015.